Leadership Vs Management: Understanding The Key Differences

 • Fostering innovation and creativity.

-• Building strong relationships and a positive work culture.
+• Building solid relationships and a positive work culture.

 Management is most suitable in situations that require: